SOFIA/HAWC+ Far-Infrared Polarimetric Large-Area CMZ Exploration (FIREPLACE) Survey III: Full Survey Data Set: THE MAGNETIC FIELDS OF PROMINENT CMZ MOLECULAR CLOUDS

 The magnetic field external to the periphery of the wind-blown bubble parallels the largely azimuthal magnetic field geometry seen for the M0.8-0.2 Ring near Sgr B2 that is studied in \citetalias{Butterfield2024}.
 The M0.8-0.2 ring is likely a supernova remnant, as shown from the multi-wavelength results discussed in \citetalias{Butterfield2024}.
 They report that the magnetic field in M0.8-0.2 becomes enhanced as a result of compression of the magnetic field due to the expansion of the shell.
 Similar physics could be occurring with the wind-blown bubble within the Brick.

-The polarization fractions from the Brick are observed to increase towards the periphery of the cloud ($\rm\geq$5\%), whereas the fractional polarizations in the core of the cloud are generally lower ($\rm\leq$1\%).
-Increased polarization fraction towards the periphery of the Brick is consistent with the CMZ-wide trend of increased depolarization with higher $I_{214}$ emission as shown in Figure \ref{fig:Hist}.
+The fractional polarizations North of the Brick are generally $\rm\geq$5\%, whereas the fractional polarizations coinciding with the Brick range from 5\% to $<$1\%.
+The fractional polarization within the Brick is observed to steadily decrease from North to South in Galactic Latitude.
+Outside of the Brick we observe fractional polarizations that are generally $\rm\geq$5\% (like for the pseudovectors observed to the Southwest of the Brick).
+The large fractional polarization observed external to the Brick, coupled with the generally lower fractional polarizations internal to the cloud, is consistent with the CMZ-wide trend of increased depolarization with higher $I_{214}$ emission as shown in Figure \ref{fig:Hist}.